- lab rules, exactly what does "monitors OFF!" mean?

-- SAVE EVERY PROGRAM YOU WRITE ON THE H (Host) DRIVE.
+- saving and renaming files, creating folders, SAVE EVERY PROGRAM YOU WRITE ON THE H (Host) DRIVE.

-- There are a few small assignments to be handed in.
+- There are a number of small programming exercises to be handed in and a few larger ones.

 - The Unit Test is worth 15% of your final mark.

-- The group project worth 20% of your final mark.
+- The Group Java Game Project worth 20% of your final mark.

 - How to get an A on Programming Assignments: Program Marking Criteria